About the Program

 Courses You Would Love

-This course is an introduction to forensic photography, crime scene processing, and forensic identification.
-Students learn about fingerprint identification, evidence, and more.
+This course will provide students with an introduction to forensic photography, crime scene processing, and forensic identification.

 Program Plans are quick and accessible overviews of the many academic and co-curricular opportunities available to help you get the most out of your UTM experience.

-On this edition of the View to the U podcast, Tracy Rogers, Associate Professor in the Department of Anthropology, discusses her broad program of research that touches on several areas, including identifying skeletal remains, analyzing bone composition, and investigating skeletal health.
+On this edition of the podcast, Professor Tracy Rogers plots her research path that has led to her place as forensic anthropologist at the University of Toronto Mississauga and as a consultant with the Ontario Forensic Pathology Service.
+She discusses her broad program of research that touches on several areas, including identifying skeletal remains, analyzing bone composition, and investigating skeletal health.